core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.

-3. Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), and use it to rebuild the EDHOC connection identifier C_R, as per {{oscore-to-edhoc-id}}.
+3. Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), and use it as the EDHOC connection identifier C_R.

-4. Retrieve the correct EDHOC session by using the connection identifier C_R rebuilt at step 3.
+4. Retrieve the correct EDHOC session by using the connection identifier C_R from step 3.

    If the application profile used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.